 “Proof would be nice.”

-He stood up and placed his hat on his head in one motion and started to pace around the room aimlessly.
-Charles waved his hands slightly as he spoke.
+He stood up and placed his hat on his head in one smooth motion.
+He paced aimlessly, making slight but over-enthused gestures as he spoke.
 “You don’t understand.
 Melissa and I are so close to uncovering the truth.
-We’ve tracked it from all over, from Central America to Africa, from China to France, we’ve been everywhere on this thing’s trail and we’ve just about discovered and we have the means to get rid of it.
-We just need your help.
-If we combine our knowledge with the resources of the police, we can beat this thing.”
+We’ve tracked it from all over, from Central America to Africa, from China to France, we’ve been everywhere this thing has been, following its trail.
+We know what it is and we have the knowledge to destroy it.
+We cannot do it alone, though, I’m afraid, so we need your help.
+If we combine our expertise with the resources of the police, we can beat this thing.”

 “That’s assuming, of course, that your ridiculous theory is correct.”

 He swung his arm violently.
 His hand hit his chair which sent it flying out the open door into the hallway.
-Charles’s hat tumbled off his head to the floor.
-A sea of eyes looked toward us in response though the Paranormal Investigator did not seem to notice.
+Charles’s hat tumbled off his head and floated to the floor.
+A sea of eyes looked toward us upon hearing the outburst though Mr. Truman did not seem to notice.
 “Think about it!” he screamed.
 “Think about how they were killed?”

 I asked him to calm down.
-Instead, the man leaned forward and slammed his elbows against my desk which caused it to reverberate across the precinct.
-I leaned back in my seat in response.
+Instead, the man leaned forward and slammed his elbows against my desk.
+Officers in the next room were able to hear its vibrations.
 “What else could have made those wounds?
-The bodies looked like they were shot by machine-gun fire but they also looked like they were stabbed.
 No human is strong enough to do that to another human being.
-No animals are that strong, for that matter.
-Not to mention the fierceness and rapidity.
+No animal is that strong, for that matter.
 That thing is the only explanation.
 What other could there be?
 An assault rifle that fires knives?
 A ridiculous idea to say the least!”

-He stood upright again, adjusted his bowtie, picked up his hat up from the floor and placed it atop his head.
+He stood upright again, calmly adjusted his bowtie, picked up his hat from the floor, and placed it atop his head.
 “And it is pronounced ‘True Main’, not Truman.”

-I sat normally again and adjusted my black tie.
-“Well, Mr. Truman,” I said making sure I didn’t pronounce the name the way he wanted, “I’d advise you to pick up the chair that you ungraciously threw outside and after you’ve done that, apologize.
+I adjusted my black tie.
+“Well, Mr. Truman,” I made sure to pronounce his name “Truman” not “True Main”, “I’d advise you to pick up the chair that you ungraciously threw outside and after you’ve done that, apologize.
 Then I might overlook your little outburst.”

-The man slammed his hands against my desk.
-I felt he was being just a tad disrespectful at this point.
+The man slammed his hands against my desk and ignored my attempt at civility.
 “This is not about petty things like decorum!
 It’s much bigger than that!
 Why can’t you understand?”

-A knock on my door frame stopped me from replying to that flippant statement with a verbal assault where I not only would I have chastised his behavior, but I would have made a few allusions to his lack of intelligence and sanity as he believed that the most likely explanation was the victims were murdered by an inter-dimensional creature as opposed to a really powerful weapon.
+A knock on my door frame stopped me from replying to that flippant statement with some sort of assault.
+I would like to think verbal but admittedly with my temper and his clear lack of respect, I cannot guarantee that I would have restricted my actions to merely pointing out that I was a currently questioning the “gentleman’s” intelligence and sanity as that is the only way anyone would think that it was more likely that the victims were murdered by an inter-dimensional creature as opposed to a really powerful weapon

-“Sorry, sir, I didn’t want to interrupt but I think you’d want to hear this,” the officer at my doorway said.
+“Sorry, sir, I didn’t want to interrupt but I thought you’d want to hear this.”

 “It’s fine, Officer Roberts.
 What is it?”

-“A couple of teenagers found a body in a shallow pond in Evergreen just off the highway.
+“A couple of teenagers found a body in a shallow pond in the city of Evergreen just off the highway.
 It’s been mutilated in the same way as the other six.
 Carol has the nearest address and the approximate location.
 Rex said he’ll meet you at the scene.”

 I thanked the young officer for your help.